Accreditation of Case Management for Long-Term Services and Supports FAQs

 What other organizations have earned Case Management Accreditation?

-Over forty organizations have earned NCQA Accreditation of Case Management for LTSS.
+Over sixty organizations have earned NCQA Accreditation of Case Management for LTSS.
 See the NCQA Report Card for a directory of accredited organizations.